 In the course of this process, I sometimes witness a startling moment when the mundane reality of the specimen undergoes a quiet metamorphosis.
 Here, outside of time, place, and scale, a tattered leaf or pressed wildflower enters an ambiguous, metaphorical realm.
 Hovering between specimen and poetry, science and art, the moment challenges me to measure the immeasurable: the inevitability of loss and the transcendence of beauty.

-The Weight portfolio reflects our culture's persistent and evermore precise attempts to measure, classify, and define all that is essentially transient and intangible.
-I love the simple design of old scales, their rusted faces and clock hands, their tippy balance mechanisms and innocent expectations of accuracy.
+The Weight portfolio uses old scales to reflect the futility of measurement.
+I love the simple design of the scales, their rusted faces and clock hands, their tippy balance mechanisms and innocent expectations of accuracy.
 If only it could be so simple.
 How much does a moment weigh?
 A word?
-A lifetime?
+A memory?
+A love?
+A loss?
 How can I reconcile the limitless presence of the world with my own fleeting and finite existence?
 These images are still life compositions balancing between stillness and life, poetic attempts to measure what is, in the end, always a mystery.

 Specimens: a stirring of air, a shifting of light